 Make brief notes about what the child says during the conversation, but if this is not possible, make notes as soon after as you can and certainly within 24 hours.
 Make sure to record exactly what the child says and not your interpretation of what is said.
-Record the time, date and place as well (see the record of concern form at appendix 2).
+Record the time, date and place as well.